Conor Murray: 2019–2025

-After Jamison Gibson-Park pulled out before kick-off due to injury, Murray was promoted to the starting XV for Ireland's opening fixture of the 2023 Six Nations Championship against Wales on 4 February, being replaced by Munster teammate Craig Casey during the second-half of Ireland's 34–10 away win.
+After Jamison Gibson-Park pulled out before kick-off due to injury, Murray was promoted to the starting XV for Ireland's opening fixture of the 2023 Six Nations Championship against Wales on 4 February, being replaced by Munster teammate Craig Casey during the second half of Ireland's 34–10 away win.
 With Gibson-Park also ruled out of the round two fixture at home to France on 11 February, Murray retained his place in Ireland's starting XV.
 There was doubt as to whether or not Murray would be available for the match after his father, Gerry, was involved in a road collision with a truck whilst cycling and suffered serious injuries, however, Murray was able to start in Ireland's 32–19 win before being replaced during the second-half.
 Murray featured as a replacement in Ireland's 34–20 away win against Italy in round three on 25 February, before returning to the starting XV for the 22–7 away win against Scotland on 12 March.
 With Gibson-Park selected to start in Ireland's final fixture of the tournament against England on 18 March, Murray was used as a replacement in the 29–16 home win that secured the grand slam for Ireland.

+During the 2023 Rugby World Cup warm-up matches, Murray featured as a replacement in Ireland's 29–10 win against England on 19 August before starting in their 17–13 win against Samoa on 26 August.
+He was selected in Ireland's 33-man squad for the 2023 Rugby World Cup, and featured as a replacement in their opening 82–8 win against Romania on 9 September, before starting in the 59–16 win against Tonga in Ireland's second pool game on 16 September, and featuring off the bench in the 13–8 win against South Africa on 23 September, the 36–14 win against Scotland on 7 October, and the 28–24 defeat against New Zealand in the quarter-finals on 14 October.

+In February 2025, he announced, alongside teammates Cian Healy and Peter O'Mahony that he would be retiring from international rugby following the conclusion of the 2025 Six Nations Championship.
+In his final game for Ireland, he came off the bench during a 22–17 victory over Italy in the final round of the tournament.